 Marks for the project will depend a lot on how far away you move from the examples I present.
 Two important points: (1) You can combine this project with other class or thesis requirements, but you must inform me of this and discuss it with me.
 (2) You must note and credit ideas or coding borrowed from other programs.
 To not do so is plagiarism.

 Important dates:

+Wednesday September 4: Exercise 1 due

-Monday February 13: preliminary project proposal due
+Monday October 7: preliminary project proposal due

-Monday March 19: first version of project
+Monday November 4: first version of project

-Thursday May 3: projects due
+Monday December 16: projects due

 Jargon: the course will use the following subsystems, referred to as "solvers"